 Robert Lincoln O’Connell (1888-1972), a World War I Connecticut army engineer of Irish-Catholic heritage, was the subject of two of my previous blog posts.
 They explored his letters home to family while training for the military in Washington in 1917, and his active service on the western Front in France in 1918.
 The third and Read More

-Posted in: Blogs Humanities The Archivist's Nook University Archives | Tags: Catholic University, Coblenz, Combat Engineer, D.C., First Engineers, First Infantry Division, First World War, Germany, Lewisite, New York City, O'Connell, Occupation, Rhineland, Victory Parade, Washington, World War I | Comment
+Posted in: The Archivist's Nook | Tags: Blogs, Catholic University, Coblenz, Combat Engineer, D.C., First Engineers, First Infantry Division, First World War, Germany, Humanities, Lewisite, New York City, O'Connell, Occupation, Rhineland, University Archives, Victory Parade, Washington, World War I | Comment

 The Archivist’s Nook: Catholic Yank on the Western Front, 1918